zamp/vid2vid/README.md

 Files have to be sequential and cannot have gaps!

+Create a config.ini file
-Rename example.config.py to config.py and tweak it to your liking.
+Rename example.config.ini to config.py and tweak it to your liking.

 Either run "run.bat" or "python main.py" from command line.

-When re-running please delete output and ebsynth directories before firing it up again.
+Whenever ebsynth pops up press Run All and once done close it.

 To run the provided workflow_api.json you need to have Flat-2D Animerge model installed.
 You can get it from https://civitai.com/models/35960/flat-2d-animerge.
 You can also just change the json to point to some other model or create your own workflow which is explained below.